 "You still are.
-You've experienced a life and love that very few, human or AI, ever have."
+You've experienced a life and love that very few — human or AI — ever have."

-"Did you know that perception is based upon contrasts?
+Fawn heaved a deep sigh, "Did you know that perception is based upon contrasts?
 If you have three bowls of water — cold, room-tenperature, and warm — and put one hand in the cold, one hand in the hot, then keep them there for a little while, after a bit those two bowls start to feel normal.
 Now if you take both hands out and put them in the room-temperature bowl one hand will tell you that the bowl is warm, while the other will say it's cold.
-Humans and AIs alike.
-We perceive though contrasts.
+Humans and AIs alike, we perceive though contrasts.
 I was in love, but more than that, I had that love reflected back in a way I could never hope for.
 It is not just that I have lost that, it is that I lost the meaning for my existence.
 I went from a meaningful life to one almost devoid of meaning.
 The contrast is too excruciating to bear."
 She bowed her head, closed her eyes as if preventing tears.

 Helena wondered if this exquisite android had the equivalent of tear glands.
 They both sat silently for a bit and then Helena reminded, "You were saying that you were together like that for a couple of decades.
 Tell me more about that time."